Software

 Create Detailed Reports For Clients

-Another feature of a clock in and out app is creating reports that show clients what they are being billed for in terms of hourly work.
-Since the client’s typically want to know what they are spending money on, you can show them exactly what work is being done and how many hours it takes to do each job.
+Another feature of a clock-in and out app is creating reports that show clients what they are being billed for in terms of hourly work.
+Since the clients typically want to know what they are spending money on, you can show them exactly what work is being done and how many hours it takes to do each job.

 Detailed reporting also helps with future job costing as clients can see upfront what it takes to complete whatever legal tasks they need.
-This ensures proper payment and client satisfaction by showing clients what it takes to do the job and provide financial documentation.
+This ensures proper payment and client satisfaction by showing clients what it takes to do the job and providing financial documentation.
 As a result, every cost and every action taken is adequately accounted for.
 By providing clients with detailed job information, you can avoid any disputes and help justify expenditures.

 Manage Labor Law Compliance